SUrvival Control Chart EStimation Software in R: the success package: Discussion

-Computationally, the funnel plot, Bernoulli CUSUM and BK-CUSUM do not require a lot of computational power, whereas the computation of the CGR-CUSUM is more sophisticated and can require more computation time.
+The funnel plot, Bernoulli CUSUM and BK-CUSUM do not require a lot of computational power, whereas the computation of the CGR-CUSUM is more sophisticated and can require more time.
 For this reason, we provide the user the option to parallelize the computation of this chart.
 A key part of CUSUM charts are their control limits, which are mostly determined using simulation studies due to the lack of analytical results.
-This can be done using the \code{*_control_limit()} functions in the \pkg{success} package.
-The time required to compute control limits depends on the value of the arrival rate \code{psi} and the proportion of failures in the data.
-A higher value of \code{psi} means more patients have to be accounted for, and a higher failure proportion means chart values need to be calculated more often.
+This can be done using the \texttt{*\_control\_limit} functions in the \CRANpkg{success} package.
+The time required to compute control limits depends on the value of the arrival rate \texttt{psi} and the proportion of failures in the data.
+A higher value of \texttt{psi} means more patients have to be accounted for, and a higher failure proportion means chart values need to be calculated more often.
 For the breast cancer data, determining control limits took approximately \(10\) minutes in total (using a consumer grade laptop), on a simulated sample of \(300\) in-control centres.

 It is important to determine appropriate control limits for the inspection of survival processes using CUSUM charts.
-The chosen value of \code{psi} greatly influences the value of the control limit.
-Heuristically, this can be compared with the confidence levels in the funnel plot in Figure \ref{fig:funnelandcusums}.
-As the number of outcomes in a centre increases, the confidence levels become narrower.
+The chosen value of \texttt{psi} greatly influences the value of the control limit.
+Heuristically, this can be compared with the prediction intervals in the funnel plot.
+As the number of outcomes in a centre increases, the prediction intervals become narrower.
 For the CUSUM charts, this is expressed in the control limit.

 \hypertarget{acknowledgements}{